pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 jax_fn()
 ```

 We can also compile a JAX function that computes the log probability of each variable in our PyMC model, similar to {meth}`~pymc.Model.point_logps`.
-We will use the helper method {met}`~pymc.model.Model.compile_fn`.
+We will use the helper method {meth}`~pymc.Model.compile_fn`.

 ```{code-cell} ipython3
 model_logp_jax_fn = model.compile_fn(model.logpt(sum=False), mode="JAX")
 model_logp_jax_fn(initial_point)
 ```

-We see a JAX warning that `float64` casting operations present in the original Aesara graph will be ignored.
-This is expected, as aesara is less strict about using a single float precision.
-This should be fine in our case, but if you need to understand what parts of the graph are trying to introduce `float64` variables, you can change the Aesara [warn_float64 flag](https://aesara.readthedocs.io/en/latest/library/config.html#config.warn_float64)

-+++

 Note that we could have added an equally simple function to convert our `HMMLogpGradOp`, in case we wanted to convert Aesara gradient graphs to JAX.
 In our case, we don't need to do this because we will rely on JAX `grad` function (or more precisely, NumPyro will rely on it) to obtain these again from our compiled JAX function.